 Phillip M. Moloney

-ATTORNEY
+ATTORNEY (REt.)

-Phil’s multi-faceted legal practice includes advising clients in the acquisition and disposition of real estate; providing estate planning, will drafting and estate administration services; and counseling clients on business matters, contract formation and disputes.
+Phil’s multi-faceted legal practice included advising clients in the acquisition and disposition of real estate; providing estate planning, will drafting and estate administration services; and counseling clients on business matters, contract formation and disputes.
 He also served as a city attorney for a mid-sized Kentucky city, and possesses a thorough knowledge of public entity law, open records and meetings law, procurement law, and easement and zoning issues.

-Phil’s practice also features trial work, including construction and real estate litigation involving construction defects, differing site conditions, allegations of fraudulent and negligent representation asserted against contractors, subcontractors and realtors, and payment and performance bond issues.
+Phil’s practice also featured trial work, including construction and real estate litigation involving construction defects, differing site conditions, allegations of fraudulent and negligent representation asserted against contractors, subcontractors and realtors, and payment and performance bond issues.

 Areas of Practice

-• Waldridge v.
+Waldridge v.
 Homeservices of Kentucky, Inc., 384 S.W.3d 165 (Ky.App.
 2011) involved representation of homeowners against a seller’s real estate agent and firm, and recognition by the court on appeal that an agent owes a buyer the duty to not commit fraud by either misrepresenting a material fact or by failing to disclose a material fact of which they have actual knowledge and of which the buyer is unaware.

 Georgetown Municipal Water & Sewer Service v.
 Bur-Wal, Inc., 242 S.W.3d 661 (Ky.App.
 2001) involved representation of the municipal water and sewer service and holding by the court that neither a municipal water service nor the city are required to reimburse developers for their costs involved in installing water and sewer lines and finding that KRS 96.359 was inapplicable to the developer’s claim.